zachvalenta/jvns.ca/content/post/2018-01-15-profiler-week-2--support-for-1-9-3----2-5-0--and-line-numbers-.markdown

 Hello!
 Week 2 of profiler writing is over!
 In week 2, I:

-* added support for Ruby 1.9.3 (including system Ruby, so it works on Ubuntu 14.04's system Ruby)
-* added support for Ruby 2.5.0 (released on Christmas).
-That's the latest Ruby version!
+* added support for Ruby 1.9.x and 2.5.0!!
+This means I can support every ruby version from 1.9.1 to 2.5.0 which I think is basically every Ruby version anyone will reasonably use!!
 * added support for getting the line number that the interpreter is currently running (so useful!)
 * did a lot of refactoring to improve error handling & reporting. (for example I now have a `ProcessEndedError` to check if I failed to get a stack trace because the process).
 I started